molgenis/molgenis.org/molgenis_documentation/REST API.md

 import molgenis
 c = molgenis.Connection("https://molgenis56.target.rug.nl/api/")
 ```
-This loads the R API and points it at the molgenis56 server.
+This imports the molgenis package and instantiates a new Connection and points it at the molgenis56 server.
 If you take a look at the connection by typing

 ```python
 dir(c)